jpartain89/Software-Install-Guides/sphinx/docs/ubuntu/couchpotato.rst

   sudo chmod +x /etc/init.d/couchpotato sudo update-rc.d couchpotato defaults

-So the `chmod +x` makes the file executable - instead of running a bash script as `bash ./script.sh`,  when you `chmod +x` it, you're able to just say `./script` and remove the .sh from the file name as well.
-Then, the system pulls the language from the first line, `#!/bin/bash` or `#!/bin/sh` etc.
+So the ``chmod +x`` makes the file executable - instead of running a bash script as ``bash ./script.sh``,  when you ``chmod +x`` it, you're able to just say ``./script`` and remove the .sh from the file name as well.
+Then, the system pulls the language from the first line, ``#!/bin/bash`` or ``#!/bin/sh`` etc.

-Then, the `update-rc.d` inputs the startup script into the actual upstart, startup system, telling ubuntu to run it on boot - if the script wants that.
+Then, the ``update-rc.d`` inputs the startup script into the actual upstart, startup system, telling ubuntu to run it on boot - if the script wants that.

-Then, you can run `sudo service couchpotato start`, and so long as it doesn't output errors, you can now access it at http://127.0.0.1:5050
+Then, you can run ``sudo service couchpotato start``, and so long as it doesn't output errors, you can now access it at http://127.0.0.1:5050

-I will have reverse-proxying stuff posted in the future, but for now you can look at HTPCGuides.com, as they have a lot of those specific how-to's.
+I will have reverse-proxying stuff posted in the future, but for now you can look at `HTPCGuides.com`_ as they have a lot of those specific how-to's.